 Typically, the easiest way to more formally decide between the two models would be to test the residuals for Normality, and choose the model with the most Gaussian residuals.
 Again, unfortunately, Excel doesn’t provide us with any easy tests for Normality, and we have to build our own.
-As I said before, (not mine) can tell you how to build a chi-square goodness of fit test.
+As I said before, this PDF (not mine) can tell you how to build a chi-square goodness of fit test.

 Supposing we choose to work with the logarithmic model, it’s rarely a good idea to keep all of the higher order variables introduced above.
 We need a method for eliminating unnecessary variables.
 Unfortunately, we can’t do this just by looking at the p-values since, surprisingly none of them reach significance: